initrunlevel0/GetData015Project/README.md

 - Transform the label variable from a numeric into a factor based from `activity_labels.txt`.
 - Add a column for subject from `test/subject_txt`.
 - Do the same step for "train" data and combine it with current data.
-- Save the data into `tidydata1.txt`
+- Save the data into `tidydata.txt`
 - Do a mean aggregation with subject and label as grouping columns, save it into `tidydata2.txt`.

 To simplify the code, I have created a `get_data(type = character)` function to prevent rewriting the same code for the first seven steps.